Researching cells through colorful imaging

 “As long as you feel that you are doing something meaningful and you are motivated to do a good job, there’s no reason to change just for the sake of changing.
 The Human Protein Atlas will always be close to my heart and I’m lucky to still work in close collaboration with the Human Protein Cell Atlas team”, says Charlotte Stadler.

-The Cell Profiling facility helps researchers, or users as they are called, answer biological questions.
+The Cell Profiling unit helps researchers, or users as they are called, answer biological questions.

 What could a researcher expect, timewise?